bgempire/bgcython/README.md

 # BGCython #
 BGCython is a [Cython](http://cython.org/) implementation for [BGE](https://en.wikipedia.org/wiki/Blender_Game_Engine), building extensions automatically at GE start whenever the source files are modified.
-It only needs a single line of code to compile all of your .pyx files in the given path to C extensions.
+It only needs a single line of code to compile all of your `.pyx` files in the given path to C extensions.

 ## Install ##
-Clone / download the repository and run the blend file named **install.blend**.
+Clone / download the repository and run the blend file named `install.blend`.
 The blend contains some instructions, the most important being to enable the Blender console to check the progress of installation and other messages.

 This blend will run two scripts:
-- **install.py** will run get-pip.py (to install [pip](https://pypi.org/project/pip/) on your Blender), then installs
+- `install.py` will run `get-pip.py` (to install [pip](https://pypi.org/project/pip/) on your Blender), then installs
 [Cython](http://cython.org/) through [pip](https://pypi.org/project/pip/) and copies package
 files into Blender's Python library.
-- **get-pip.py** will download and install [pip](https://pypi.org/project/pip/) on your Blender, allowing to install new packages from inside Blender.
+- `get-pip.py` will download and install [pip](https://pypi.org/project/pip/) on your Blender, allowing to install new packages from inside Blender.

-After the installation, a settings text file called **settings_bgcython.txt** will/may run, and you can fill some fields with some custom paths if you want.
+After the installation, a settings text file called `settings.txt` will/may run, and you can fill some fields with some custom paths if you want.

 ### Windows ###